nghttp2/nghttp2/README.rst

 * bison

-nghttpx supports `neverbleed <https://github.com/h2o/neverbleed>`_, privilege separation engine for OpenSSL / LibreSSL.
+nghttpx supports `neverbleed <https://github.com/h2o/neverbleed>`_, privilege separation engine for OpenSSL.
 In short, it minimizes the risk of private key leakage when serious bug like Heartbleed is exploited.
 The neverbleed is disabled by default.
 To enable it, use ``--with-neverbleed`` configure option.

 To enable the experimental HTTP/3 support for h2load and nghttpx, the following libraries are required:

 * `OpenSSL with QUIC support
   <https://github.com/quictls/openssl/tree/OpenSSL_1_1_1w+quic>`_; or
-  `BoringSSL <https://boringssl.googlesource.com/boringssl/>`_ (commit
+  LibreSSL (does not support 0RTT); or aws-lc; or `BoringSSL <https://boringssl.googlesource.com/boringssl/>`_ (commit 6ca49385b168f47a50e7172d82a590b218f55e4d)
-  6ca49385b168f47a50e7172d82a590b218f55e4d)
 * `ngtcp2 <https://github.com/ngtcp2/ngtcp2>`_ >= 1.0.0